sfedyakov/hadoop-271-cluster/README.md

 # Limitations
 Please be aware of the following
 - Exactly one Namenode is allowed
-- /etc/hosts are synchronized only during startup, but not continuously.
-So if you add more nodes during cluster run, new nodes may not be visible to existing ones.
+- /etc/hosts are synchronized continuously every 60 seconds.
+So if you add more nodes during cluster run, new nodes may not be visible to existing ones for about a minute.
 Hope, Docker will fix their Compose DNS issues!